Adelost/javascript-serialization-benchmark/README.md

 ]
 ```

-The first challenge that arose is that not all serialization formats supports root level arrays, and almost no one seems to support tuples, and as such the arrays first need to be mapped to structs as follows:
+The first challenge that arose is that not all measured serialization formats supports root level arrays, and almost no one seems to support tuples, and as such the arrays first need to be mapped to structs as follows:

 ```typescript
 {